iamakshatjain/Innovacer_entry_management_system/README.md

 	-	Host's phone number must be a registered **indian** phone number.
 	-	Host's phone number must be whitelisted on nexmo account.
 	-	Nexmo from number (sender) must be a registered account on nexmo.
+	-	Host's phone number must not be same as the nexmo registered sender number
+	-	The SMS service works from 9 AM to 9 PM only.
 	-	Expect a litte latency while sending and recieving emails and SMS.